instill-ai/component/.github/CONTRIBUTING.md

 **Operator**

 - An operator is used for data operations inside the pipeline.
-They are defined and initialized in the [operator](https://github.com/instill-ai/component/blob/main/pkg/operator).
+They are defined and initialized in the [operator](../pkg/operator) package.

 The key difference between `connector` and `operator` is that the former will connect to an external service, so it's **I/O bound** while the latter is **CPU bound**.
 Connectors don't process but transfer data.